-1000 steps beach is about 400 yards of pristine sand, crashing waves, tide pools, and even a cave.
-It also offers you views of some of the most lavish houses you have ever seen, all with their own fenced off areas of the beach as well as personal steps to take them from their house to the start of the sand.
+1,000 steps beach is about 400 yards of pristine sand, crashing waves, tide pools, and even a cave.
+It also offers you views of some of the most lavish houses you have ever seen, all with their own fenced off areas of the beach, as well as personal steps to take them from their house to the start of the sand.

 The Sea Cave

-Make sure that you are careful and pay attention to the water coming in so that you don’t get stuck in there or get your electronics wet as I almost did.
+Pay attention to the water coming in so that you don’t get stuck in there or get your electronics wet as I almost did.
 It is a fun cave to explore though and definitely worth checking out.

-Check out my video for highlights from the beach
+Check out my video for highlights from the beach:

-1000 steps beach is one of the Southern California beaches that remind you there are still great places to escape from the hustle and bustle of people.
+1,000 steps beach is one of the Southern California beaches that remind you there are still great places to escape from the hustle and bustle of people.
 That being said, make sure to do your part to clean up and keep this beach beautiful if you make the trip.
 I highly recommend you go check it out, and let me know if you have other beaches you would recommend in the comments.
 You can see the rest of the photos and get directions below.